MicrosoftDocs/win32/desktop-src/Controls/create-a-tooltip-for-a-rectangular-area.md

 ---
 title: How to Create a Tooltip for a Rectangular Area
-description: The following example demonstrates how to create a standard tooltip control for a window's entire client area. ms.assetid: '6AF1CE6E-AD63-4F84-9759-14FE4F16092B'
+description: The following example demonstrates how to create a standard tooltip control for a windows entire client area. ms.assetid: 6AF1CE6E-AD63-4F84-9759-14FE4F16092B ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Create a Tooltip for a Rectangular Area